 Think you know the ins and outs for copyrights and trademarks for you artwork and writing?
 Comics creators and wannabes can understand the foundation of intellectual property protection to how those fundamentals are applied in some of the biggest cases in entertainment law.
 It may be difficult to believe it, but the book, television, movie, and even the music industries often rely on law created in the worlds of comic book creation and publication.
 Attendees will learn basic information about how to protect their own works through copyright, trademark, and contract law.
 Then, we will dive into the deep end, looking at lawsuits involving characters—including Superman, Mickey Mouse, the Batmobile, Jonah Hex, and Spawn—and creators—including Neil Gaiman, Todd McFarlane, and Jack Kirby—to better understand how to protect works and income streams for authors and artists alike.
 Justen is an associate in the Vethan Law Firm’s Houston office and practices in entertainment and intellectual property transactions, litigation, and appeals.
 Justen has successfully negotiated film options, international book publishing agreements, and protected the rights and intellectual property portfolios for brands around the world.
 His intellectual property practice includes a mix of work with the Copyright Office, Trademark Office, Trademark Trial and Appeal Board, and the Federal Circuit Court of Appeals, and copyright, patent, and trademark litigation in state and federal courts.
 Justen helps his entertainment clients by counseling on the creation and retention of multiple royalty streams, drafting and negotiating industry-specific agreements, and litigation in the areas of copyright infringement, exclusive representation agreements, and claims under the Digital Millennium Copyright Act.

-He will be delivering the topic, “The Secret Wars of Comic Creators and What We Can Learn From Them” @ 3:30 pm
+He will be delivering the topic, “The Secret Wars of Comic Creators and What We Can Learn” @ 3:30 pm

 J.P.
 Baldez is an artist and writer from Houston, Texas.
 He attended the University of Houston to pursue a Graphic Design degree.
 Teachers thoroughly explained the art industry was difficult and an artist must be willing to starve for their craft.
 Being pragmatic and one who enjoys eating, J.P. changed his degree to Management.
 He currently works in management at a finance company and eats plenty of food while pursing art endeavors in his spare time.
 He has made webcomics since 2008 with past projects which include “Bearly Able” and “Phantoms’ Trail”.
 Currently he is working on Mateys, which is a gag-a-day comic about a pirate and a ninja, ‘frenemies’ who are roommates,